SaRu-N/LearnDjango/DjangoGuide.md

 #### To deactivate Virtual Environment
 conda deactivate

-# STEPS To work in django project
+# Steps to work in django project

 >- create project
 >